Campaign stunt, ads bring California recall into new phase - WTMJ

 Cox pitched himself Tuesday as a man who knows struggle.
 He grew up with a single mom, paid his way through college, and launched a succesful business career, mostly in real estate.
 He’s already spent $10 million of his own money on the race and said he is willing to spend more.

-“Millions of people voted for something named John Cox but he was never a very, I don’t think, a very clearly defined John Cox, and so we’re going to define him a lot better,” said Fred Davis, an ad-maker now working for Cox who is known for creating quirky, attention-grabbing political spots, including the “demon sheep” ad in Carly Fiorina’s unsuccessful 2010 bid against California U.S. Sen. Barbara Boxer.
+“Millions of people voted for something named John Cox but he was never a very, I don’t think, a very clearly defined John Cox, and so we’re going to define him a lot better,” said Fred Davis, an ad-maker now working for Cox who is known for creating quirky, attention-grabbing political spots.

 Cox twice declined to answer whether he’d welcome former President Donald Trump to campaign for him.
 Trump endorsed Cox in 2018 but is unpopular in the state.